marcelloak/jungle/README.md

 A mini e-commerce application built with Rails 4.2.

 ## Features
-- Users can add products to cart and place order
+- Visitors can add products to cart and place order
+- Users receive emails with order receipt
 - Admin can add categories and add or delete products

 # Additions